bluesky/bluesky/docs/source/run_engine_api.rst

 The ``RunEngineResult``
 -----------------------

+A :class:`RunEngineResult` will be returned if the RunEngine was created with ``call_returns_result=True``.
+The default is currently ``False``, so this behavior is opt-in for now, but will change to opt-out in the future.

-The RunEngine can return a :class:`RunEngineResult` as the result of a :meth:`RunEngine.__call__`.
-This class contains useful information about the plan that was run, including the ultimate plan return value, uids, exit status, and exceptions.
+The :class:`RunEngineResult` class encapsulates useful information about the plan that was run, including the ultimate plan return value, run uids, exit status, and exceptions.

 .. autosummary::